Flukes are parasitic flatworms that infect various parts of the body (blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

-Human infection is acquired by eating aquatic plants (eg, water chestnuts) that bear infectious metacercariae (encysted stage).
+Human infection is typically acquired by ingesting contaminated water or eating plants, particularly bamboo shoots, watercress, or water chestnuts, that bear infectious metacercariae.
 Adult worms attach to and ulcerate the mucosa of the proximal small bowel.
 They grow to about 20 to 75 mm by 8 to 20 mm.
-Adults have a life span of about 1 yr.
+Adult worms have a life span of about 1 year.

 Fasciolopsiasis is generally asymptomatic.
 In heavy infections, symptoms typically begin 30 to 60 days after exposure and can include anorexia, vomiting, diarrhea, abdominal pain, and signs of malabsorption.
 Peripheral eosinophilia may be present.

 In severe cases, malabsorption can result in edema and ascites due to protein loss.
 Vitamin B12 deficiency and anemia can also occur.

 Diagnosis of fasciolopsiasis is made by finding eggs or, less commonly, adult worms in the feces.
 The eggs are indistinguishable from those of Fasciola hepatica.

 Treatment of fasciolopsiasis is with praziquantel 25 mg/kg orally 3 times a day for 1 day.